RocketMod/Rocket/.github/ISSUE_TEMPLATE.md

 **Are you sure this issue is related to Rocketmod, and not to Unturned, mono, etc?**

 **If there is an error, does the error state anything about XML?
-If yes, have you checked that he XML is valid and not broken?**
+If yes, have you checked that the XML is valid and not broken?**

 **What is the expected result?**